Pranay9392/Falcon9-DataCollection_using_api.ipynb-/README.md

-Here’s a README file for your GitHub repository, outlining the purpose, process, and steps to replicate your Falcon 9 data collection and analysis project:

----

 # Falcon 9 Data Collection Using API

 This repository contains a Python-based project for collecting and analyzing data about Falcon 9 launches using API calls.
 The collected data is processed and stored in a structured format for further analysis.